BennEntterprise/anti-double-typer/README.md

 Right now this is not yet an npm package so there's a bit of a work around:

 1. Copy the file `./build/anti-double-typer.js` to somewhere local to your project.
-2. To run the tool type `./build/anit-double-typer.js <path-to-your-types-file>`
+2. To run the tool type `./<place-you-copied-to>/anti-double-typer.js <path-to-your-types-file>`
 3. Observe the output!

-I'll leave it up to you to implment this into your devops process.
+I'll leave it up to you to implement this into your devops process.
 (I'd recommend a pre-commit git hook, but that's just me.)